Hardmath123/hardmath123.github.io/content/socket-science-2.md

 Notice how this is decentralized.
 It's not Google saying "Ok, folks, this is how we're going to transfer files.
 Deal with it."
-RFCs specify the consensus of many experts--when you see an RFC describing a protocol that has many implementations, you know that many people agree that that's the best way of doing things (and even if it isn't, it's a reasonable compromise).
+RFCs specify the consensus of many experts---when you see an RFC describing a protocol that has many implementations, you know that many people agree that that's the best way of doing things (and even if it isn't, it's a reasonable compromise).